Zorn's lemma: Equivalent forms of Zorn's lemma

-In this sense, we see how Zorn's lemma can be seen as a powerful tool, applicable to many areas of mathematics.
+In this sense, Zorn's lemma is a powerful tool, applicable to many areas of mathematics.

 Analogs under weakenings of the axiom of choice

 A weakened form of Zorn's lemma can be proven from ZF + DC (Zermelo–Fraenkel set theory with the axiom of choice replaced by the axiom of dependent choice).
 Zorn's lemma can be expressed straightforwardly by observing that the set having no maximal element would be equivalent to stating that the set's ordering relation would be entire, which would allow us to apply the axiom of dependent choice to construct a countable chain.
 As a result, any partially ordered set with exclusively finite chains must have a maximal element.

 More generally, strengthening the axiom of dependent choice to higher ordinals allows us to generalize the statement in the previous paragraph to higher cardinalities.
 In the limit where we allow arbitrarily large ordinals, we recover the proof of the full Zorn's lemma using the axiom of choice in the preceding section.